distributeaid/toolbox/README.md

 For adding more data (like groups, shipments, items), register as an aid group.
 [Here is a screencast](https://www.loom.com/share/78a7cc512bbe4885ac3d8671372437a1) explaining this process in detail.

+**API**

+A GraphQL API is provided at `/api`.
+The [Absinthe docs](https://hexdocs.pm/absinthe/overview.html) are a good starting place to learn more about GraphQL in the context of elixir.

+You can use a browser implementation of graphiql to view the schema documentation and run test queries: http://localhost:1312/api/graphiql

 **Trouble Shooting**

 * Try not to have PostgreSQL running locally (potential conflict issues).